PhoenixPlexCode/PhoenixAdult.bundle/README.md

 ## Notice

-No real error checking is implemented.
-It was quickly tested on 10+ titles per site before the initial posting.
+I try to maintain bug-free code, but sometimes bugs happen.
+If you are having difficulty matching a scene, [create an issue on Github](https://github.com/PAhelper/PhoenixAdult.bundle/issues) and I will do my best to address it.

 ** Plex Video Files Scanner needs to be set as the library scanner for best results. **

 ## Known Limitations
 - Teen Fidelity, Porn Fidelity, Kelly Madison, and X-Art will sometimes not pull metadata when many files from that site are being added at once.
 This is a limitation on the number of requests to their website.
 Just go back to that video and hit Refresh Metadata (or Match if it didn't make it that far) and everything should then be added.

-- LegalPorno does not have high quality pictures to be used for metadata.
+- LegalPorno does not have high quality pictures to be used for metadata artwork.

 - GloryholeSecrets only searches by their video title, and their title is very structured and limited.
 Best to just search for girl's first name only e.g. "GloryholeSecrets - Rachele"

 ## Change Log/Updates
+- 2019-02-23 12:30AM CST - DDF Prod and TrueAnal bugfixes
 - 2019-02-22 8:15PM CST - Nubiles bugfixes
 - 2019-02-22 9:45AM CST - Added a few more standalone sites from Studio Nubiles (Anilos, HotCrazyMess, NFBusty, and ThatSitcomShow)
 - 2019-02-22 8:00AM CST - Couple of Nubiles updates and bugfixes